 Good prospects Bezborodov sees primarily in the coal sector and container handling, which in 2016, almost reached the level 4 million TEU (conditional container units), which exceeds the year 2015 1,4%.
 However, the weight of the container turnover increased immediately to 2,5 million tonnes, and turnover grew laden and unladen fell.

-At the same time exports of bulk cargoes is expected to a certain stabilization in connection with Russia's obligations to reduce oil production, but it can happen and redistribution of flows in the direction of China, from which again will benefit the ports of the Far East.
-This trend was observed in the year 2016 when significantly (32,3%) decreased transshipment of oil products in the port of St. Petersburg, and therefore its total turnover decreased by up to 5,6 48,6% million tonnes.
-At the same time significantly increased transshipment of crude oil in the port of De-Kastri in the Khabarovsk region, turnover of which added 10,4%, amounting to 11,5 million tons (based on 11 months of last year, the port took eighth place in Russia for transshipment of liquid bulk cargo).
+At the same time, some stabilization is expected in the export of liquid cargo in connection with Russia's obligations to reduce oil production, but there may also be a redistribution of flows in the direction of China, which again will benefit from the ports of the Far East.
+This trend was observed already in 2016, when the handling of petroleum products in the port of St. Petersburg fell significantly (by 32,3%), and its total cargo turnover decreased by 5,6% to 48,6 million tons.
+At the same time, oil transshipment in the port of De-Kastri in the Khabarovsk Territory increased significantly, the cargo turnover of which increased by 10,4% to 11,5 million tons (in 11 months of last year this port took the eighth place in Russia for liquid bulk transhipment).

 Finally, the fourth consecutive year, the Russian port market can count on such an important driver, as the ferry across the Kerch Strait, as shown in last year's decent gains.
 Throughput of the port of Kavkaz, where ferries depart for the Crimea, in the year 2016 8,8% increased (up to 33,2 million tons), and the port of Kerch - to 22,4% (up to 9,6 million tons).
 However, after a couple of years, with the opening of the bridge to the Crimea, so the high dynamics in these ports will disappear naturally, it resembles Bezborodov.